itouchz/Neural-Predictor-Tensorflow/README.md

 # CS470-Project-Team3
-Replication of Neural Predictor for Neural Architecture Search with Tensorflow
+Replication of _Neural Predictor for Neural Architecture Search, ECCV'20_ with Tensorflow